nikita-rudenko/nikitarudenko.dev/content/pages/about.md

 - Scss
 - styled-components
 - Jest
-bio: I am a **frontend developer** with some skills in a Node.js-driven backend world.
+- Firebase
-  I always loved bringing a great experience to users.
-Fortunately, one day it became my profession.
-My best friends in this occupation are **React** and **Next.js.**
+bio: I am a **frontend developer** who loves bringing a great experience to users of the apps I build.
+My best friends in this occupation are **React** and **Next.js.** I believe my work makes both colleagues and users happy and this feeling insipes me to continue creating.
 avatar: "/uploads/avatar.jpg"
-learning: Currently, I'm excited about the **JAMstack** world.
-I experiment with combining **Next.js** with different API sources, and building lightweight full-stack apps.
+learning: Currently, I'm digging into the backend direction.
+I keep using **Firebase** in my frontend with their great SDK, and started learning backend side of how things work with **PostgreSQL** and **GraphQL**.

 ---